shivachemburkar/FullReport/website/versioned_docs/version-FY2023/WQConditions.md

 ---
-id: intro-react
+id: water-quality-conditions
-title: React Fundamentals
+title: Current Water Conditions
 description: To understand React Native fully, you need a solid foundation in React.
 This short introduction to React can help you get started or get refreshed.
 ---